Umbraco: Database tier

 In 2008, a data abstraction layer for Umbraco was built, making it possible to support databases other than SQL Server.
 In version 4.0 of Umbraco, support for MySQL, SQL Server and VistaDB come as standard.

 With Umbraco 4.6, released in 2010, VistaDB support was removed, and replaced with support for SQL Server Express and SQL Server Compact Edition, due to licensing issues with VistaDB's parent company.

 As of Umbraco 6, support for MySQL has waned, as the development team has spent more time supporting Microsoft's SQL Server products.
 MySQL 5.6.5 or newer is required to support Umbraco 6.1 or newer.

 Umbraco 7 featured a completely revamped back-end administration UI, with the use of AngularJS for a single-page application experience.
 It has also been announced that they will implement Angular 2.0.

+Beginning with Umbraco 9, the platform's migration to .NET 5 and ASP.NET Core enabled broader cross-platform database compatibility.
+This included support for SQLite, which is now commonly used in development and test environments.
+While Microsoft SQL Server remains the preferred option for production deployments, Umbraco's adoption of the modern .NET ecosystem has made it more flexible in supporting alternative data storage options in self-hosted scenarios.

 Deployment

 The standard release of Umbraco is typically deployed on IIS in an environment which supports Full Trust.
 While a Full Trust environment is mandatory to install and operate the standard release, the codebase has been branched and modified to produce a version of the framework and backend UI which supports Medium Trust.

 Research has also been undertaken on running an Umbraco website on Mono on Linux.

 Umbraco can be deployed on a single physical server running the database and web tier, and this deployment model can be appropriate for small low-cost sites.
 Umbraco sites which serve content under higher load can also be deployed on a load balanced cluster.
 Load balanced Umbraco installations can use software or hardware load balancers, and load balanced network files can be shared using a SAN, NAS or a cluster file system or using a file replication service between nodes in the cluster.